malik31200/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 10 - Write a function that convert a string to an integer.
 0 - Write a function that concatenates two strings.
 1 - Write a function that concatenates two strings.
+2 - Write a function that copies a string.